ppy/osu-wiki/news/2024/2024-12-05-the-followpoint-hivie-the-man-of-many-things.md

 series: The Followpoint
 ---

-Ever heard of the person who does literally anything you can think of?
-No?
-Well, in this The Followpoint anniversary interview you'll learn more about such a person!
+Sometimes in order to keep the cogs turning, you need someone who does a little bit of everything.
+In this anniversary interview of The Followpoint, you'll learn more about such a person!

 ![](/wiki/shared/news/2024-12-05-the-followpoint-hivie-the-man-of-many-things/banner.jpg)